DanielBrechner/hurrdat_co2/README.md

 4. Run the following command to create a virtual environment:
 `python -m venv myenv`
-Replace myenv with the name you want to give your virtual environment.

 5. Activate the virtual environment by running the following command: